MinhND93/NFQ/README.md

 # NFQTest

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.0.

 In this project I use:
 - Google Firebase to save data.
 - Google Map Api to get location.
+- Loading indicator.
+- Toast Notification.

 To run the project:
 - Install node version > 6
 - Install angular cli global: npm install -g @angular/cli